Mahavir2112/WebApp-for-NGO/README.md

 # Prayaas_DevWEB

-Created By DevWEB For Webkriti, Aproksha'23 IIIT Allahabad
+Created by Team DevWEB For Webkriti (Hackathon in Aproksha'23, IIIT Allahabad's Technical Fest)

-We Created Our First Project as a team (DevWEB) by developing a model Website For Prayaas (a non profit organization of students of IIIT Allahabad) in Webkriti,Aproksha'23 of IIIT Allahabad within a Day.
+We Created this Project as a team (DevWEB) by developing a model Website For Prayaas (a non profit organization of students of IIIT Allahabad) in Webkriti,Aproksha'23 of IIIT Allahabad within a Day.

 Team Members:
+    Mahavir Sancheti (@Mahavir2112)
     Buddhi Sagar Panjiyar (@iam-buddhi)
-    Mahavir Sancheti (@Mahavir2112)
     Dhiraj Kumar Sinha (@sruRaj07)